-Article written by Carol Schwarz (email@example.com) Extension Educator in Buffalo County and Reed Levings, UNK Intern
+Article written by Carol Schwarz (email@example.com) Extension Educator in Buffalo County and Reed Levings, University of Nebraska-Kearney Intern

 Tie dye fruit leather is a fun and colorful way to use fruit.
 Select one fruit or several different kinds.
 Fresh, frozen, canned and dried fruit can be used.
 Here is a basic recipe to get you started, but feel free to try out your own combos too!

-- Cook chopped fruit in a double boiler on the stove until soft and temperature reaches 160oF.
+- Wash hands with soap and water.
+Cook chopped fruit in a double boiler on the stove until soft and temperature reaches 160oF.
 Place cooked fruit in blender to puree – careful it will be hot.
 Add 2 tablespoons lemon juice per 2 cups of fruit to protect the color and help destroy bacteria during drying.
 If there are tiny seeds present, it is recommend to remove them for young children.
 Optional: add 1 tablespoon sugar, honey or ¼ teaspoon cinnamon per 2 cups of fruit.